Sciss/NeovimSwing/README.md

 In 'alpha' state.

-- cursor not yet drawn
 - keyboard interaction half done. still problems with some special keys, linux compose key doesn't seem to work
 - playing around with [nvim-metals](https://github.com/scalameta/nvim-metals/); still need to isolate the build directory. you might need to run `:MetalsImportBuild` when opening a different sbt project, because metals relies on current working directory.
-- less-than `<` cannot be typed

 ## requirements / installation